Adaptive Non-Parametric Regression With the $K$-NN Fused Lasso: Proof of Theorem

 where

-where $\tau_d$ is a positive constant depending only on $d$ and the second inequality follows from the well known bound on the maximum degree of $K$-NN graphs see Corollary 3.23 in \cite{miller1997separators}.
+where $\tau_d$ is a positive constant depending only on $d$, and the second inequality follows from the well-known bound on the maximum degree of $K$-NN graphs, see Corollary 3.23 in \cite{miller1997separators}.
 Combining with (\ref{eqn:counts_outisde}), we obtain that